riscv-europe/summit-website-development/summit/2025/cfp.md

 technologies, and research, shaping the future of RISC-V computing in Europe.

-Taking place from May 12-15, 2025, the event will have a single track of keynotes, invited and selected talks, alongside an exhibition showcasing the latest developments across industry and research, including technology demonstrations and poster sessions.
+Taking place from 12-15 May 2025, in Paris (France), the event will have a single track of keynotes, invited and selected talks, alongside an exhibition showcasing the latest developments across industry and research, including technology demonstrations and poster sessions.

 Submissions with a strong focus on technical content are invited, outlining for example: